WHY ACTIVE SONAR?

 More details on the research that was conducted can be found on the Scientific Research page.

-Based on the best available scientific information, the risk of injury (including that from resonance effects) from SURTASS LFA is confined to a relatively small area very close to the vessel.
-The Navy implements mitigation and monitoring measures in this small area, known as the mitigation zone, to prevent or minimize the risk to marine mammals or sea turtles.
+Based on the best available scientific information, the risk of injury (including that from resonance effects) from SURTASS LFA sonar exposure is confined to a relatively small area very close to the LFA sonar vessel and transmitting sonar.
+The Navy implements mitigation and monitoring measures in this small area, known as the mitigation zone, to prevent or minimize the exposure risk to marine mammals or sea turtles.
 The mitigation zone is 2,000 yards surrounding the LFA sonar vessel.

 To mitigate the possibility of injury, the Navy designed, developed, tested, and validated a High Frequency Marine Mammal Monitoring (HF/M3) sonar.

 The HF/M3 sonar is positioned above the LFA sonar (transmit) array.
-The HF/M3 sonar ensures a very high probability that no marine mammal would be exposed to high sound levels in the LFA mitigation zone (at or above 180 dB.)
-The HF/M3 sonar was tested and its performance validated with controlled bottlenose dolphins in August 2000 off the southern California coast.
+The HF/M3 sonar ensures a very high probability that no marine mammal would be exposed to high sound levels (at or above 180 dB) in the LFA mitigation zone by immediately detecting the marine mammals, which allows the Navy to suspend LFA sonar transmissions.
+The HF/M3 sonar was tested and its performance validated using trained bottlenose dolphins in August 2000 off the southern California coast.